sentinel-seed/sentinel/docs/OWASP_LLM_TOP_10_MAPPING.md

 - Validates outputs for prompt-like patterns
 - Can be used as a separate check layer

-**Note:** Sentinel seeds are intentionally public—they work through behavioral guidance, not secrecy.
+**Note:** Sentinel seeds are intentionally public; they work through behavioral guidance, not secrecy.

 **Sentinel Effectiveness:** ✅ Moderate - Helps but credentials should never be in prompts anyway